linkerd/linkerd2/doc/life-of-a-request.md

-# The Life of a Request
+# The Life of a Connection

-This document describes, in broad strokes, how the Conduit proxy routes a request.
+This document describes, in broad strokes, how the Conduit proxy works with regard to application traffic.
 We assume that inbound and outbound routing are basically the same, modulo a few details that are called out in the proper context.

 ## Accepting a connection